alihanks/E11/README.md

 The course grade will be based on homework (20%), lab participation (20%), a final project and group presentation (40%), and a final written report (20%).

+Work related to group device development projects will make up the majority of the homework grade (80%), including the project related presentations made during the lab sessions.
+Viewer feedback on presentations and project results will contribute to your lab participation grade.
+A portion of the final project presentation grade will come from your feedback on other presentations.

 ## Course Materials

 There is a significant amount of programming involved in this course.
 For this reason, access to a personal laptop that you can bring to class will greatly aid in your progress.
 That said, if you do not have access to a personal computer, we can make arrangements to provide you with a Raspberry Pi for use during class.
 Please **contact the instructor prior to the start of the term** if you will not have access to a personal computer during class.

 All other required materials, including electronics and soldering tools, sensor equipment, and any related supplied needed, will be provided in class.
 You will have the choice to keep the radiation and environmental sensor devices you build in class or to donate them to the [DoseNet](https://radwatch.berkeley.edu/dosenet/map) program for installation in a school, including one of your choosing.